 MMS Marketing Best Practices

 Are you planning on sending a mass MMS marketing campaign with SendHub?
 If not, you should really jump on the bandwagon.
 Your audience is more likely to open a text than an email.
 When it comes to texting, users are more likely to open and engage with a dynamic image or video.
+Afterall, a picture says a thousand words.
 MMS captures your readers attention.
 Marketers around the globe have already been convinced that MMS marketing shows great results.
 The American and Canadian markets are picking it up at a fast pace now too.

 Take Time To Plan Your MMS Message

 It’s important to take a moment to really stop and plan out the details of your MMS marketing campaign.
-Thoughtful images help MMS send from SendHub, and also help ensure the carriers release it to your recipient.
+Thoughtful images help your message get delivered.
+Sending an image that’s too large, for example, will cost you and not get delivered.

 Your recipients use many different phone carriers.
 Most all the major US phone carriers accept MMS messages, within their own unique requirements.
 Additionally, the audience you are texting uses multiple iPhone and Android devices that also receive MMS messages differently.